julien-sobczak/the-notewriter/website/src/content/docs/guides/reminders.md

 :::tip

-Use reminders for notes only actionable in the future: places to visit with your kid, conference ticket registration, ...
+Use reminders for notes only actionable in the future: places to visit with your kids, conference to attend, travel ticket registration, ...

 :::